joseantonio2001/secure_framework/README.md

 - **Security Headers Management (SecureHeaders)**: Automatically applies crucial HTTP security headers to every response to protect against attacks like Clickjacking, MIME-type sniffing, and information leakage.
 - **Reinforced CSRF Protection**: Ensures Rails' built-in defense against Cross-Site Request Forgery is configured in its strictest mode, aborting malicious requests immediately.

+### Phase 4: Secure Development Operations (SecDevOps)

+This component focuses on integrating security practices directly into the development and operations workflow.

+- **Secure Secrets Management**: Guides the user in setting up and using Rails' encrypted credentials, ensuring no secret keys are ever committed to version control.

 ## Installation & Integration

 Add this line to your application's Gemfile: